 As a neuroscientist who has learnt how to completely cure scary dissociative anxiety, I am passionate about aligning others with freedom.

-- treating all expression of derealization and depersonalization (or a mix of the two) requires you employing the same techniques to skilfully rewire your subconscious mind.
+The short answer is a massive no. We are going to unravel this complex matter, covering why the precise nature of your dissociative symptoms don't really matter because treating all expression of derealization and depersonalization (or a mix of the two) requires you to employ the same techniques to skilfully rewire your subconscious mind.

 There Is Nothing Wrong With You